SOUTH CAROLINA ZOFRAN LAWSUIT LAWYERS

 - Unlawfully marketing the drug for uses not approved by the FDA

 Do I Have a Zofran Lawsuit?

 If you have taken Zofran during pregnancy and your child was born with a birth defect, you may have a very strong product liability claim against GSK.
 Nothing can leave a parent feeling more scared and hopeless than having a child born with severe birth defects.
 No parent should have to suffer that kind of horror due to the negligence of a pharmaceutical company.
-Please contact our Zofran lawyers at (843) 357-8888 to receive immediate assistance.
-You may also submit an online contact form and one of our dedicated legal staff members will get back to you ASAP.
+Please contact our Zofran lawyers at (843) 357-8000 to receive immediate assistance.
+You may also submit an online contact form and one of our dedicated legal staff members can get back to you ASAP.